molmod/psiflow/docs/learning.md

     """
         return PlumedBias(plumed_input)
     ```
+    When using incremental learning, the bias potential needs to be a `MOVINGRESTRAINT` kind
+    of potential.
+While its centers will automatically be incremented by the algorithm from
+    initial to final CV value, it's important to set `STEP0=0` and `STEP1=nsteps`, where `nsteps`
+    is the number of steps that the walker will make in each propagation (i.e. `walker.steps`).

 The main function looks more or less the same as the one from the previous example,
 the only difference being the learning class and the contents of the PLUMED input file.